-VA LGBT Outreach
+VA LGBTQ+ Outreach

-LGBT Veteran Health Care Fact Sheets
+LGBTQ+ Veteran Health Care Fact Sheets

+These fact sheets communicate important information to LGBTQ+ Veterans about their unique health risks and relevant services offered by VA.
+If you are a Veteran, download the appropriate fact sheet below.
 VA Staff: Print all four fact sheets in color and display them in common areas of your facility, including waiting rooms, break and conference rooms, reception areas, and/or cafeterias.

 Display a commemorative poster at your facility to help make LGBTQ+ Veterans feel welcome.

-LGBT Health Awareness Week
+LGBTQ+ Health Awareness Week

 We Serve All Who Served